bsfchinese/bsfchinese.github.io/acts/notes11_eng.md

 >**Hold Fast**
 >
 >Acts 13 and 14 prove that speaking of Christ in the power of the Holy Spirit brings results.
 The Holy Spirit’s power is inseparable from His fruitful character.
-29 We must speak the truth with grace and love.
+(Fruit of the Spirit: [Galatians 5:22-23](https://www.biblegateway.com/quicksearch/?quicksearch=Galatians+5%3A22-23&qs_version=CUVMPT)) We must speak the truth with grace and love.
 Believers love people by serving God in faith.
 We leave the results to Him.
 It is only by the power of the Holy Spirit that doubters become convinced that Jesus is the resurrected Savior and Lord.
 Sometimes, there are almost immediate conversions of those who have never heard the gospel.
 Often , individuals hear the truth of Jesus Christ numerous times over days, weeks or even years before they respond in faith.
 >
 >As the church at Antioch shows, hope is more than wishful thinking that someone , somewhere will be saved.
 We go and share the gospel with hope (certain trust) in God’s will and ability to save.
 God saves despite inevitable opposition by Satan.
 We love people in the power of the Holy Spirit to break down barriers.
-We are to persevere in prayer 30 and trust in God’s promises.
-31
+We are to persevere in prayer (Praying: [James 5:16; 1 John 5:14](https://www.biblegateway.com/quicksearch/?quicksearch=James+5%3A16%3B+1+John+5%3A14&qs_version=CUVMPT)) and trust in God’s promises.
+(God’s promises: [Ephesians 1:19–23; 2 Corinthians 1:20](https://www.biblegateway.com/quicksearch/?quicksearch=Ephesians+1%3A19–23%3B+2+Corinthians+1%3A20&qs_version=CUVMPT))
 >
 >Believers can expect God’s comfort in times of opposition and persecution.
 Sometimes Christ’s servants suffer intense spiritual opposition and physical persecution like Paul and Barnabas.
 But circumstances have no power to hinder what God plans for us to experience.
 Comfort comes through perseverance in the awareness of fellowship with Christ in His suffering.
-32 Comfort comes as we find His strength is sufficient for any emergency or need.
-33 Another comfort is the satisfaction of knowing that this kind of “death” produces “life” in others.
-34
+(Comfort in suffering: [Philippians 3:8–11](https://www.biblegateway.com/quicksearch/?quicksearch=Philippians+3%3A8–11&qs_version=CUVMPT)) Comfort comes as we find His strength is sufficient for any emergency or need.
+(God’s sufficient provision: [2 Corinthians 12:7-10](https://www.biblegateway.com/quicksearch/?quicksearch=2+Corinthians+12%3A7-10&qs_version=CUVMPT)) Another comfort is the satisfaction of knowing that this kind of “death” produces “life” in others.
+(Kernel: [John 12:24; 2 Corinthians 4:12](https://www.biblegateway.com/quicksearch/?quicksearch=John+12%3A24%3B+2+Corinthians+4%3A12&qs_version=CUVMPT))
 >
 >God will perfectly provide periods of rest from opposition while we continue serving him.
 Derbe was such a season of respite and refreshment between trials.
 However, it was not a season of rest from ministering to others.
 If you are in the midst of a trial, take courage.
 Carry on and have faith that God will lift it in His time when His purposes have been accomplished .
 If there is no current opposition, carry on by making most of your opportunity to freely serve.
 >
 >**Apply**
 >
 >It Have you received justification ?
 This is to possess God’s forgiveness from your sin and Christ’s righteous standing by grace through faith.
 If not, today is the day the Spirit of God and the Word of God call you to come.
-35 Justification is not earned by your good life.
+(Salvation today: [2 Corinthians 6:2](https://www.biblegateway.com/quicksearch/?quicksearch=2+Corinthians+6%3A2&qs_version=CUVMPT)) Justification is not earned by your good life.
 >
 >It arrives with believing the death, resurrection and exaltation of Jesus Christ won this for you.
 Do you believe in Him for new life?
 When you consider where God would have you take the gospel, do you focus on the spiritual opportunities or the potential physical costs?
 Loving people and speaking God’s truth through the power of the Spirit overcomes darkness and evil.
 First, have you started loving people and sharing truth right where God already has you?
 Next, will you pray and actively seek the next person, group or community that needs to see how Jesus Christ changes everything?
 It may be in a new city or with a group of people nearby in an age group, culture or religion completely foreign to you.